zmird/micro-awx/README.md

 ## Windows VMs

-> Note: the import and the creation of the virtual machine can be really slow
+> Note: the import and the creation of the virtual machine may take some time

 To use windows you need additional steps: download the official vagrant box from the [microsoft